-Central Provident Fund (CPF) members will continue to earn interest rates of up to 3.5% per annum on their Ordinary Account (OA) monies, and up to 5% per annum on their Special and Medisave Accounts (SMA) monies in the first quarter of 2018.
-CPF members will also earn up to 5% per annum on their Retirement Account (RA) monies in 2018.
+Central Provident Fund (CPF) members will continue to earn interest rates of up to 3.5% per annum on their Ordinary Account (OA) monies, and up to 5% per annum on their Special and Medisave Accounts (SMA) monies in the last quarter of 2017.
 These interest rates include an extra 1% interest paid on the first $60,000 of a member’s combined balances (with up to $20,000 from the OA) which is part of the Government’s efforts to enhance the retirement savings of CPF members.

 CPF members aged 55 and above will also earn an additional 1% extra interest on the first $30,000 of their combined balances.
 This is paid over and above the current extra 1% interest that is earned on the first $60,000 of their combined balances.
 As a result, CPF members aged 55 and above will earn up to 6% interest per year on their retirement balances.

-The extra interest received on the OA will go into the member’s Special Account (SA) or RA to enhance his or her retirement savings.
-If a member is above 55 years old and participates in the CPF LIFE scheme, the extra interest will still be earned on his or her combined balances, which includes the savings used for CPF LIFE.
+The extra interest received on the OA will go into the member’s Special Account (SA) or Retirement Account (RA) to enhance his or her retirement savings.
+If the member is above 55 years old and participates in the CPF LIFE scheme, the extra interest will still be earned on his or her combined balances, which includes the savings used for CPF LIFE.

 Please refer to Annex A for the detailed computation of the OA interest rate and HDB mortgage rate.

 The SMA interest rate will be maintained at 4% per annum from 1 October 2017 to 31 December 2017, as the computed rate of 3.12% is lower than the current floor interest rate of 4% per annum.